 The win also completed an unbelievable single-season turnaround by the Tigers, who were sitting at home watching this game a year ago after a 3-9 campaign and the dismissal of head coach Gene Chizik.

 But all year, especially in the past few weeks, Auburn has seemingly been a team of destiny.
-Dramatic victories against Mississippi State, Georgia and Alabama put the Tigers into the SEC championship, and their solid running game led them past Missouri.
+Last-second wins against Mississippi State, Georgia and Alabama put the Tigers into the SEC championship, but its solid running game pulled the Tigers out winners.

 Behind Mason, Auburn moved the ball at will against Missouri.
 Of Auburn’s 677 total yards, 525 were on the ground.
 Auburn only attempted 11 passes.
 Coming into this game, Missouri had not allowed a team to rush for more than 184 yards and that was last week against Texas A&M.